Johnny Polygon: 1984–2008: Early life and career beginnings

 Johnny Polygon was born John Armour on May 15, 1984, in Cleveland, Ohio.
 His family soon relocated to Tulsa, Oklahoma, where Polygon was raised and proudly claims as his hometown.
 As an adolescent, Johnny Polygon first encountered hip hop through breakdancing.
 He later began rapping at the age of 14.
-He would sneak into Retro Night at Cain's Ballroom with some of his underage friends.
-One night they snuck in and witnessed a rap battle; Polygon then swore the next time Cain's hosted one he'd enter.
-Polygon did, and won.
-One of the disc jockeys there, DJ Shabazz, invited him to record an album.
-Word spread among his friends and the small but dedicated hip hop crowd in Tulsa.
 Polygon continued participating in local theater groups and rap battles, helping him develop a sense of stage presence and projection.

 As a teenager, Polygon attended Booker T. Washington High School, Central High School and Project 12 High School, all of which he was kicked out of.
-Later, with much determination, he dropped out of high school and told his parents he wanted to be a rapper.
+He later dropped out of high school to further his career as a rapper.
 "I told my parents I want to do music, and they were like you can’t really do that here.
 So my dad was like ‘I’ll give you a ride—where you want to go, L.A. or New York City?’
 And the weather was nicer in L.A., so I was like ‘let’s go there.’"

-Ultimately surviving on the underground Midwest scene for several years, amassing several self-released albums, Polygon headed out to Hollywood, to further his music career.
-He went to Los Angeles with only $297 and a thousand copies of his fourth CD, Leggo My Ego (2004), which he sold to strangers on Hollywood Boulevard, chatting up a couple hundred people a day.
+After working in the underground Midwest scene for several years, Polygon went to Hollywood to advance his music career.
+He went to Los Angeles with only $297 and a thousand copies of his fourth CD, Leggo My Ego (2004), which he sold on Hollywood Boulevard.

 It was in Los Angeles, where Polygon met Nathan Morse, who approached him on making a music video for a song of his titled "Bag".
 The video was eventually entered into an online contest, which caught the attention of one of the judges, DJ Green Lantern.
 Liking what he saw and heard, DJ Green Lantern then offered Polygon a chance to record music together in his New York City studio.
 Polygon, who was homeless at the time, jumped at the opportunity and went to NYC with DJ Green Lantern.
 In 2008, Polygon signed a recording contract with DJ Green Lantern's record label imprint, Invasion Music Group.
 Once Polygon signed with DJ Green Lantern, he moved to Brooklyn, where they then recorded several songs, including "Price on Your Head", an original song written for 2008's Grand Theft Auto IV video game.
 Polygon was also featured on fellow American rapper Nas' 2008 untitled album, singing the chorus for the song "Black President".